smaht-dac/submitr/docs/source/installing_prerequisites.rst

     $ chsh -s /bin/bash

-Using this repository and interacting with file submissions assumes some knowledge of the Unix filesystem and familiarity with bash.
+Using this repository and interacting with file submissions assumes some knowledge of the Unix file-system and familiarity with ``bash``.
 What follows is a list of the essential commands you should know for working with ``submitr``.
 Whenever in doubt, you can enter "man <cmd>" into the terminal to pull up documentation on the command.
 You can also do such search into your favorite search engine to locate the manual pages.
 Generally you need to know how to look around the file system and create directories and files.

-* `pwd` will "print working directory" ie: the current location in the Unix file system where the terminal is "located".
+* `pwd` will "print working directory" i.e: the current location in the Unix file system where the terminal is "located".
   Whenever you start a new terminal session, odds are you will be sent to your home directory.
   The `~` character is a global alias for the current active users home directory.
 * `ls` will list all files and directories in the current directory.